toshiyuki123/Road_characteristic_estimation_using_deep_learning/README.md

 <image src="pictures/encoder_decoder_exact.png" width=80%>

 ## Results
-First, you make the model from the image (X_train, X_test) and vibration (y_train, y_test) and preserve it.
+First, you make the model from the image (X_train) and vibration (y_train) and preserve it.
-In this envrironment, tensorflow version is . and python version is .
+In this envrironment, tensorflow version is 2.1.0. and python version is 3.5.2.
 ```
   python model.py
 ```